 Finally, remember that everyone receives feedback differently.
 What works for one employee, might not necessarily work for another.
 If certain feedback doesn’t land well with a member of your team, don’t let the conversation develop into a blame game.
 Learn from the experience and try a different approach next time.
 Again, the more you share feedback, the easier it will become, so keep practicing and you’ll get the hang of it in no time.

 Interested in learning more about how to give and receive feedback?
-Find and register for an upcoming class with Hone on how to “Give Feedback That Lands.”
-You’ll learn a research-backed approach to giving corrective and positive feedback, and how to follow-up so that feedback leads to action.
-Activate your free 14-day Hone membership trial today to try it for yourself!
+With classes like “Give Feedback That Lands,” you’ll learn a research-backed approach to giving corrective and positive feedback, and how to follow-up so that feedback leads to action.
+We would love to show you how live training can be scaled, delivered, and measured for teams of all sizes in any number of locations.